cds-snc/platform-forms-client/public/static/content/en/terms.md

 ### Questions or complaints

-Send questions about your personal information and the Canadian Digital Service to the Treasury Board of Canada Secretariat’s Access to Information and Privacy Coordinator:
+Send questions about your personal information to the department or agency’s [Access to Information and Privacy Coordinator](https://www.tbs-sct.canada.ca/ap/atip-aiprp/coord-eng.asp).
-&nbsp;&nbsp;&nbsp;&nbsp;ATIP.AIPRP@tbs-sct.gc.ca
-&nbsp;&nbsp;&nbsp;&nbsp;1-866-312-1511

 Send complaints about how your personal information has been handled to the Office of the Privacy Commissioner of Canada:
 &nbsp;&nbsp;&nbsp;&nbsp;info@priv.gc.ca
 &nbsp;&nbsp;&nbsp;&nbsp;1-800-282-1376

 ## Our commitment to accessibility